General physical fitness rhythmic gymnastics. Work program of the general physical training section for rhythmic gymnastics. Showcases are welcome

 Jumping:

 On two and with a change of n.
-(4 to 9), 25-30 Ave.
+(4 to 9), 25-30 ave.

-Double, 35-40 pr.
+Double, 35-40 Ave.

-2. In length from a place
+2. Length from place

 Push from two and from